-- Not able to lie on back for 30 to 60 minutes
+- Have trouble lying on your back for 30 to 60 minutes

-How Do I Prepare for the MRI Scan?
+How Do I Prepare for an MRI Scan?

-- Allow about 2 hours for your MRI exam.
-In most cases, the procedure takes 40 to 80 minutes, during which several dozen images may be obtained.
+- Set aside about 2 hours for the test.
+In most cases, it takes 40 to 80 minutes, during which technicians will get several dozen images of your brain.

-- Personal items such as your watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.
+- Leave personal items such as a watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry at home if possible, or take them off before the scan.

-- As the MRI scan begins, you will hear the equipment making a muffled thumping sound that will last for several minutes.
-Other than the sound, you should experience no unusual sensations during the scanning.
+- As it begins, you'll hear the equipment making a muffled thumping sound that will last for several minutes.
+Other than the sound, you shouldn’t feel anything unusual during the scanning.

 - Feel free to ask questions.
-Tell the technologist or the doctor if you have any concerns.
+Tell the person giving you the test or the doctor if you have any concerns.

-- Generally, you can resume your usual activities and normal diet immediately following a MRI test.
+Generally, you can go back to your usual activities and normal diet right after a MRI test.